 In 2014 the proposal put forward by the Republic of Congo in partnership with Olam, was accepted.
 The World Bank is now providing funding for the full development of the programme proposal, and once implemented and the emissions verified, will purchase a number of carbon credits.

-We have piloted a ground breaking process to ensure the involvement of indigenous people in our forest management initiatives.
+We have piloted a ground-breaking process to ensure the involvement of indigenous people in our forest management initiatives.
 With the support of The Forest Trust and Fondation Chirac, Biso na Biso (meaning ‘Between Us’) was the first community radio station to broadcast in local languages across the Congo Basin.
-Since 2007, it has enabled CIB and Pygmy communities to share information and ensure that social, cultural and religious needs are respected.
+Since 2007, it has enabled CIB and indigenous communities to share information and ensure that social, cultural and religious needs are respected.
 CIB also worked with the communities to GPS map sacred trees and groves, and valuable living areas.

 Given that our operations are in a very remote area, we have invested in infrastructure to ensure the wellbeing of our employees which also benefits the surrounding indigenous communities.
 This includes building modern housing, schools, hospitals, sports fields and even a television station.